pessoacolombo/yopoulab-sample-2026/README.md

-**First stage** = survey clusters selected by a **random draw of street paths** within each stratum (constraints: ≥ 300 m, ≥ 100 buildings within 50 m, 100 m spacing, waterway quotas), followed by **site verification with documented, criteria-based adjustments**: most clusters are delineated in place around their drawn path, and a minority are displaced following explicit, documented criteria — every adjustment is traceable via `path_id` (see notebook `2` §3). **Second stage** = systematic selection of households within clusters.
+**First stage** = survey clusters selected by a **random draw of street paths** within each stratum (constraints: ≥ 300 m, ≥ 100 buildings within 50 m, 100 m spacing, waterway quotas), followed by **site verification with documented, criteria-based adjustments**: most clusters are delineated in place around their drawn path, and a minority are displaced following explicit, documented criteria. **Second stage** = systematic selection of households within clusters.
 The realised selection is therefore **quasi-random**: inclusion probabilities are not recoverable (estimates are reported unweighted), and representativity is audited descriptively in notebook `3b`.
 A second survey round added a purposive oversample, including two dedicated contrast clusters (notebook `2` §4).